Iran Upholds Death Sentence For Man Accused Of Giving Nuclear Secrets To CIA

 Iran has made numerous claims of counterintelligence coups against the U.S. in recent years.

-Last April, Intelligence Minister Mahmoud Alavi announced his agency had disrupted CIA operations by identifying 290 spies operating in Iran and other countries.
+Last April, Intelligence Minister Mahmoud Alavi announced that his agency had disrupted CIA operations by identifying 290 spies operating in Iran and other countries.
 He said Iran had shared that information with other nations.
 And last June, Iran said it "dismantled" a CIA espionage network – a claim that a U.S. official denied.

-Last July, Iran's Intelligence Ministry said it had detained 17 Iranians, accusing them of spying for the U.S. In response, Trump said the announcement was "totally false."
+Last July, Iran's Intelligence Ministry said it had detained 17 Iranians, accusing them of spying for the U.S. Trump said the announcement was "totally false."

-As he announced the death sentence for Rahimpour, the Iranian judiciary spokesman added that two other Iranians have also been punished for espionage, according to the official Islamic Republic News Agency.
+In announcing Rahimpour's death sentence, the Iranian judiciary spokesman added that two other Iranians also have been punished for espionage, according to the official Islamic Republic News Agency.

 "They did their spying activities in form of charity organizations; they were sentenced to 10 years of imprisonment for espionage and another five years for acting against security," IRNA reports.